loveencounterflow/fontmirror/README.md

 (a fontnick) by substituting 'problematic' letters in the filename by unproblematic replacement characters;
 the fontnicks then become the names to the fonts under `fmcatalog/all`.

-> 'Problematic' in this case means 'cannot be used within a legal (Xe)(La)TeX name', as defined by
-> [`latex3/unicode-data`](https://github.com/latex3/unicode-data); I realize this is a very specific
-> requirement that may not suit every use case, so probably in the future the sanitizing rules will be made
-> configurable.
-Don't get thrown off by the ː (U+02D0 Modifier Letter Triangular Colon) mark you see in the
-> fontnicks, it's a sleight of hand to make names more readable, achieve reasonable chance of uniqueness of
-> moderate number of source files, and obtain strings that are accepted as font names in TeX.

 Here is what `ls fmcatalog/all` might look like after this step:

 ```